Civil Engineering Technology

 Graduates of the Civil Engineering Technology program will:

-1. Obtain gainful employment as professional Surveying Technicians, Drafters/Designers, or Laboratory/Field Testing Technicians in a Civil Engineering or Public Works related field.
+1. Obtain gainful employment as Engineering/Surveying Technicians, Drafters/Designers, or Certified Laboratory/Field Testing Technicians in a Civil Engineering, Land Surveying, or Public Works related field.

 Program Information